lenaimdahl/fun-fair-backend/README.md

 ## Author

-This game was created by [Lena Imdahl](https://github.com/lenaimdahl) and [Olga ](https://github.com/).
+This app was created by [Lena Imdahl](https://github.com/lenaimdahl) and [Olga Martyniuk](https://github.com/olga321go).
 If you have any questions or feedback, please feel free to [open an issue](https://github.com/lenaimdahl/Nasa-Library/issues/new). 🙂
 Thank you for using Galaxia!
 We hope you enjoy exploring the wonders of space.

 ```